ctb/titus-blog/src/2021-sourmash-new-databases.md

 Authors: C. Titus Brown
 Summary: Databases are now available for GTDB!

+(Many thanks go to Dr. Tessa Pierce for refitting our database construction process, to Dr. Luiz Irber for underlying infrastructure work, and to Dr.
+Taylor Reiter for updating the docs :)

 While we are working on releasing sourmash 4.2, I wanted to drop a short note - we have some new databases (and database types!) available for [sourmash](https://sourmash.readthedocs.io/en/latest/),